 - Throughout the day, you’re likely to spot rather fit looking men (perhaps wearing tight black Speedos) walking around collecting money.
 After a certain amount has been collected, you’ll get the extreme pleasure of watching one of them dive off the bridge.

 - You can also go for a dip in the river.
-You’ll notice that just below the bridge, there’s a place where several people are gathered, tanning and occasionally jumping into the river.
-No one seems to swim as the current is fast and water chilly.
+You’ll notice that just below the bridge, there’s a place where several people are gathered, tanning, and occasionally jumping into the river.
+No one seems to swim as the current’s fast and the water’s chilly.

 2) Koski Mehmed Paša Mosque

 Built in 1618, Koski Mehmed Paša Mosque is a simple but pretty mosque.

 To be honest, I don’t remember the name of the café (I’m a bad travel blogger!), but it’s worth the visit.
 Especially if you need to cool off after the exhausting climb to the top of the minaret in hot weather.

 - The climb up to the top of the minaret can be tough for those like me, who are very claustrophobic (ever since a cave diving stint in Budapest).
 I was at the top and started taking photos when suddenly there were tons of other people trying to edge their way outside to enjoy the views.
 Take your photos quickly and get out of dodge!

 - The stairs are super narrow.
 As I started my way down the stairs, there were even more people coming up.
 I had to call down to them and ask them to return to the bottom and wait, also informing them there was not enough room for people to pass one another.
 Thankfully, they obliged and allowed me to come down quickly.

 - There is a fee to enter the mosque (2 €) and another fee to climb the minaret (5 €).